Levain LabsLevain Labs

 Cancelling a run

-To stop a run in flight, call POST /api/v1/runs/{run_id}/cancel.
-The orchestrator stops scheduling new steps, drains the in-flight step, and marks the run cancelled.
-The session is preserved for inspection up to the cancellation point.
+Cancellation is a session-level operation.
+To stop the run currently in flight, call POST /api/v1/sessions/{session_id}/cancel.
+The orchestrator stops scheduling new steps, drains the in-flight step, marks the run cancelled, and terminates the session.
+Earlier events stay readable on the session for inspection.

 On this page